-Round two closing date is Friday 15 September 2017.
+Round one closing date is Friday 16 March 2018.

 The William Evans fund was established in 1946 by the University Council under the will of the late Dr William Evans.
 Dr Evans directed that a trust fund be established for the promotion and encouragement of learning.